bhigham-wooliesx/dotfiles/README.md

 - **Git config conflicts**: Ensure your local Git configuration in `~/.config/git/config.local` doesn't conflict with the repository's git config

-## Git Configuration
+## Git and Zsh Local Configuration

-This repository includes the base Git configuration, but certain personal information like your email address should not be committed to version control.
+This repository includes the base Git and Zsh configuration, but certain personal information like your email address or machine-specific environment variables should not be committed to version control.

+### Git: Personal Configuration

 To configure the `user` in Git: